eldoy/waveorb-site/app/pages/about.md

 The default frontend is specially developed for ease of use, speed and simplicity.
 Waveorb frontend apps are very simple in that they are just plain javascript functions returning HTML as text strings.
 It's based on standard ES6 string templates (backtick strings).
 No complicated setup with VDOM, Babel, Webpack or polyfills is needed.
 Just go!

 You can also use any frontend library for your app.
 [React,](https://reactjs.org) [Vue,](https://vuejs.org) [Svelte](https://svelte.dev) or just vanilla HTML and JS, it's up to you.
-Just drop the waveorb client into a [Wordpress](https://wordpress.org) or [Wix](https://www.wix.com) site if you need some extra interactivity or need to save some data.
+Just drop the Waveorb client into a [Wordpress](https://wordpress.org) or [Wix](https://www.wix.com) site if you need some extra interactivity or need to save some data.

 ## Maintainability and SEO